 Food allergy sufferers face a wide range of symptoms from anaphylactic shock, to hives, gastrointestinal distress and even nasal congestion and reduced sleep quality.
 Grocery shopping and eating out can be landmines for these people.

 If you have food allergies, check out these helpful apps and breathe a little easier.

-This food allergy app provides over 1300 ingredient substitutions, including specific brand recommendations for specific allergies – whether you have gluten-free, dairy-free or egg-free dietary restrictions, Substitutions can help you find great alternatives to include in your recipe.
+This food allergy app displays over 1300 ingredient substitutions, including specific brand recommendations for particular allergies.
+Whether you have gluten-free, nut-free, dairy-free or egg-free dietary restrictions, Substitutions can help you find great alternatives to include in your recipe.

-Note: this app is included in an app suite that also has apps for conversions and cooking times.
+Note: the Substitutions app is included in an app suite that also has apps for conversions and cooking times.

 Select your profile settings to avoid specific foods like peanuts, gluten and dairy.
 You can also apply filters to avoid artificial colour and sweeteners, MSG, peanut and more.

-To use NxtNutrio locate and scan the barcode on your chosen food.
-Then NxtNutrio works its magic.
+Using NxtNutrio is simple.
+Just locate and scan the barcode on the label of your chosen food.
+Here’s what happens next.

-A green circle appears at the top of the app when a scanned food choice is allergen-free.
-A yellow circle means use caution.
+You’ll see a green circle displayed at the top of the app if the scanned food is allergen-free.
+A yellow ring means use caution.
 When a red circle displays, the food is a no-go.
-(NxtNutrio displays a list of alternatives in that case. )
+You’ll see a list of alternative foods displayed in that case.

-If you’d like to track your weight, water consumption, food choices and activities through NxtNutrio, it integrates with Apple’s Health app.
+NxtNutrio integrates with Apple’s Health app if you’d like to track your weight, water consumption, food choices and activities through the app.

-This suite of apps contains a food substitute guide, a dictionary of cooking terms and a kitchen calculator.
-Get alternatives for over 400 foods, including gluten-free, dairy, baking, spices and more.
+The Smart Chef suite of apps contains a food substitute guide, a dictionary of cooking terms and a kitchen calculator.
+You’ll find alternatives for over 400 foods, including gluten-free, dairy, baking, spices and more.

 KitchenSwaps Lite’s database contains over 1300 ingredient substitutions and equivalencies.
 But there is a big catch.
 The free version of the app only displays the first substitution in the list.
-If you want to view more than one suggestion in the list, you have to upgrade to the $0.99 paid version.
+If you want to view more than one suggestion on the list, you must upgrade to the $0.99 paid version.